public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 with values scheduling, release, null, null, config, null,

-null, logic
+null, logic.

 public RealtimeThread(SchedulingParameters scheduling, ReleaseParameters<?> release, ConfigurationParameters config)